luoyi-hi/www25/README.md

 By succeeding on both the high-latency, high-density logistics tasks and the low-latency, high-frequency food delivery tasks, SynRTP demonstrates a robust ability to generalize across varying business logics and operational constraints.The dataset statistics are summarized in Table 3.

-<p align="center"> <b>Table 3</b> Summary statistics of the datasets.
+<p align="center"> <b>Table&nbsp;3</b> Summary statistics of the datasets.
 AvgETA (in minutes) stands for the average arrival time per package.
 AvgPackage means the average package number of a courier per day. </p>

 ![Table 3](src/results_datasets.png)